 New Manager Ice Breakers: 6 Awesome Ways to Connect with New Employees

-Regardless of whether its your first management gig, or just a new team for you to lead, every manager has a first day on the job.
+Regardless of whether its your first management gig, or just a new team for you to lead, every manager has a their first meeting with a new team.
 And while your new employees are likely to be generally cordial and kind, they’re still getting to know you, just as you’re getting to know them.
 You want to get past this period quickly because the sooner you know them, their skills and their interests, the sooner you can pilot team to get results.

 A common way to get to know your team is through something called ice breakers.
 While most ice breakers tend to be simple games (Here is a list of some good examples) such activities can also make some employees feel uncomfortable.
 Really, how many of us are eager to share our childhood nickname with our colleagues?
 Keep in mind that ice breaker activities for managers should be helpful, informative and promote a sense of team.
 As an alternate to games, we wanted to share some other activities that we’ve seen work extremely well.
 Here are 6 different ice breaker methods for managers who are trying to settle in with their new teams.